ubi-coro/gymnasium-planar-robotics/docs/make_own_env.rst

 The ``BasicPlanarRoboticsEnv`` is designed independently from any RL API, since the main focus is on providing functionality that is related to the physics engine and the planar motor system.

-To provide the user with a basic structure for single-agent and multi-agent RL, GPR contains the ``BasicPlanarRoboticsSingleAgentEnv`` and
+To provide the user with a basic structure for single-agent and multi-agent RL, GymPR contains the ``BasicPlanarRoboticsSingleAgentEnv`` and
 ``BasicPlanarRoboticsMultiAgentEnv`` that both include the functionality of the ``BasicPlanarRoboticsEnv``.
 A custom environment can be inherited from either the single-agent or the multi-agent environment.
 The multi-agent environment follows the PettingZoo parallel API, since all movers, i.e. agents, must be updated simultaneously in every control cycle.
 The single-agent environment follows the Gymnasium API and provides basic functionality for